georgekomen/ski_free_game/README.md

 **jumping animations**
 5.)
 Animated skier jumping
-To do so, I've added a function that changes skier's asset from one jumping asset to the next depending on the previous asset everytime it is called
-To define the interval the asset should change, we've subscribed to a setInterval event that is called at an interval of (`time taken to jump / number of jumping assets`).
+To do so, I've added a function that changes skier's asset from one jumping asset to the next at a set interval.
+It does so with the help of rxjs interval function that generates numbers from 0 - 5 and streams each individually at an interval of (`time taken to jump / number of jumping assets`).
 This is to make the animation be as smooth and fancy as much as possible.
 We then call the function that changes skier's asset in the callback